UPPMAX/HPC-python/docs/index.rst

      - Topic
      - Activity
    * - 9:00
-     - Syllabus
+     - Syllabus and the clusters
      -
-   * - 9:10
+   * - 9:20
-     - Introduction
+     - Introduction to Python
      - Lecture
-   * - 9:20
+   * - 9:30
-     - Loading modules and running Python
+     - Loading and running Python and using installed packages
      - Lecture + type-along
-   * - 9:35
-     - Dealing with packages — PyPI
-     - Lecture + type-along
    * - 9:55
      - **Coffee**
      -
    * - 10:10
-     - Dealing with packages — Conda
+     - Installing packages and isolateed environments
+     - Lecture + type-along
+   * - 10:35
+     - SLURM Batch scripts and arraysfor Python jobs
      - Lecture + type-along + exercise
-   * - 10:30
-     - Isolated environments
-     - Lecture + type-along + exercise
-   * - 10:50
+   * - 11:10
      - **Short leg stretch**
      -
-   * - 10:55
-     - SLURM Batch scripts for Python jobs
-     - Lecture + type-along + exercise
-   * - 11:25
+   * - 11:20
      - Interactive
      - Lecture + type-along
-   * - 11:45
+   * - 11:50
      - Catch-up time and Q/A (no recording)
      - Q/A
    * - 12:00